Leela Chitnis: Career

 By the mid-1940s her career went downhill as the new leading ladies came in.
 Leela accepted the reality and in 1948 entered the next, and perhaps most renowned, phase of her career in Shaheed ("Martyr").
 Cast as the hero's suffering, ailing mother, she played this role to perfection.
 For 22 years, Chitnis played the mother of the later leading men including Dilip Kumar, often playing an ailing mother or a mother going through hardships and struggling to bring up her offspring.
 In fact she created the archetype of the Hindi Film mother, which was continued by later actresses.
 Leela's maternal histrionics were portrayed in a range of films such as Awaara (The Vagabond, 1951), Ganga Jumna (The Confluence, 1961) and, in 1965, the runaway success Guide, based on the award-winning novel of the same name by R.K.
 Narayan.
 She was busy through the 1970s, but cut down her appearances thereafter before taking the final curtain call in Dil Tujhko Diya ("I Give My Heart to You") in 1985.
 She then emigrated to the United States in the late 1980s to join her children.
 She died in Danbury, Connecticut at a nursing home, at the age of 94.

 Leela also briefly dabbled in movie-making, producing Kisise Na Kehna ("Don't Tell Anybody", 1942) and directing Aaj ki Baat ("The Talk of Today", 1955).
 She also wrote and directed a stage adaptation of Somerset Maugham's Sacred Flame and published her autobiography, Chanderi Duniyet, in 1981.

 Personal life

 Chitnis belonged to the Brahmin caste.

 However, her father adhered to Brahmo Samaj, a religious movement that rejected caste.

 At the age of 15 or 16, she married Dr. Gajanan Yeshwant Chitnis, a gentleman of her own community who was somewhat older than her, in a match arranged by their parents in the usual Indian way.
-Dr. Chitnis was a qualified medical doctor at a time when this was rare, extremely prestigious and lucrative as a career.
-The couple were quickly blessed with four children, all boys.
+Dr. Chitnis was a qualified medical doctor.
+The couple were quickly had four children, all boys.
 They supported India's struggle for independence from Britain and once risked arrest by harbouring M.N.Roy, a famous Marxist freedom fighter, in their house.
-After she divorced her husband, she worked as a school teacher and began acting on stage in melodramas typical of the time.
-She even registered as a student in Bombay university and took a degree from there in order to be hired by Bombay Talkies, a major studio of the time; that studio hired only college graduates.
+After she divorced her husband, she worked as a school teacher before turning to acting.

 She had four sons Manavendra (Meena), Vijaykumar, Ajitkumar and Raj.
 She lived with her eldest son in Connecticut in United States, until her death.
 She had three grandchildren then.